3 years ago, almost to the day we got our first dog - a 3 month old puppy.

 It’s the age old tale of SAP consultant gone bad.

 How to effectively recruit SAP Contractors

 So how come these problems occur time and again when it comes to recruiting SAP consultants and contractors?

 Well, your HR team are likely experts in finding the person with the right technical SAP skills, but even after an interview with the PM or team lead it’s almost impossible to assess the overall character of your prospective new SAP Consultant.

 But it’s things like personality and soft skills that often have the biggest impact on a project, especially when it comes to working with major stakeholders and the wider business.

 So what do you do?

-When it comes to finding an SAP consultant with the right fit for your project you can’t rely on the traditional methods of recruitment, whether that’s your own HR team or a dedicated recruiter.
+When it comes SAP staff augmentation or finding an SAP consultant with the right fit for your project you can’t rely on the traditional methods of recruitment, whether that’s your own HR team or a dedicated recruiter.